 Stimulating young film makers to tell their stories on the subject will not only raise their awareness of climate changes; their voices will also be broadcasted to a larger audience.
 As the future generation, their message will be even more powerful.

-NUFF and NUFF Global 2007 came to a close on June 10th after ten jam-packed days of film-making, film-watching, international fervor, and friendship.
+NUFF and NUFF Global 2007 came to a close on June 10th after ten jam-packed days of film-making, film-watching, international fervour, and friendship.
 With participants, workshop leaders, and jury-members coming from all corners of the globe and with a side-program focused specifically on global climate change, the festival took on a powerful international dimension for the first time in its five-year history.

 List of ambassadors for NUFF Global